runceel/ReactiveProperty/Docs/ReadMe.txt

 * ReactiveProperty - Two-way bindable IObservable, from V to VM and VM to V
 * ReactiveCommand - Convert observable condition sequence to ICommand
-* Easy to use asynchronous extension for WebClient/WebRequest/WebResponse/Stream
 * Typesafe convert INotifyPropertyChanged to ReactiveProperty
 * Event to ReactiveProperty Blend behavior
 * There means V -> VM -> M -> VM -> V completely connected in Reactive.